-The Environmental Protection Agency (EPA) is taking direct final action to approve a revision to the District of Columbia State Implementation Plan (SIP).
-The revision addresses the infrastructure requirements for interstate transport pollution with respect to the 2006 24-hour fine particulate matter (PM2.5) National Ambient Air Quality Standards (NAAQS).
+The Environmental Protection Agency (EPA) is approving a state implementation plan (SIP) revision submitted by the District of Columbia (the District).
+This revision pertains to the infrastructure requirement for interstate transport of pollution with respect to the 2010 1-hour sulfur dioxide (SO2) national ambient air quality standards (NAAQS).
 EPA is approving this revision in accordance with the requirements of the Clean Air Act (CAA).

-Docket: All documents in the electronic docket are listed in the www.regulations.gov index.
-Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
-Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically in www.regulations.gov or in hard copy during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
-Copies of the State submittal are available at the District of Columbia Department of the Environment, Air Quality Division, 1200 1st Street NE., 5th Floor, Washington, DC 20002.
+EPA has established a docket for this action under Docket ID Number EPA-R03-OAR-2014-0701.
+All documents in the docket are listed on the https://www.regulations.gov website.
+Although listed in the index, some information is not publicly available, e.g., confidential business information (CBI) or other information whose disclosure is restricted by statute.
+Certain other material, such as copyrighted material, is not placed on the internet and will be publicly available only in hard copy form.
+Publicly available docket materials are available through https://www.regulations.gov, or please contact the person identified in the For Further Information Contact section for additional availability information.

 Start Further Info

 Joseph Schulingkamp, (215) 814-2021, or by email at email@example.com.